 The story that is generally circulated is that Sperlich’s idea for a small van at Ford was rebuffed by Henry Ford II, implying that Ford blew the opportunity to develop the first small van.
 But like most stories of the kind, it wasn’t nearly that simple.
 Hank II strongly endorsed a “garageable van”, and the Carousel concept was built in 1972 and was almost production ready.
-And although it’s RWD and somewhat larger than Chrysler’s original minivans, it appears to be very similar in size and configuration as today’s un-minivans, especially Ford’s own Flex (below).
+As can be seen in the image at the very top, the Carousel wasn’t really a minivan; it was just a somewhat cut-down version of the new generation Econoline that went into production in 1974.

 A thread at fomoconews.com on the origins of the American minivan brought the designer of the above pictured Ford Carousel concept, and some very enlightening facts about it and the Minimax (no pictures available, but perhaps a bit like a smaller Xb).
 Dick Nesbitt was a designer at Ford in the early 1970s, and in his words he describes the circumstances:

 … when I was assigned to the Light Truck and Tractor studio, we received a product planning directive to develop a derivative of the upcoming new Ford Econoline Van, code named “Nantucket” and due for release in 1975.
 The derivative was code named “Carousel” and was intended to attract station wagon buyers with more car-like styling combined with the added appeal of van utility.